AntheSevenants/anthevec/README.md

 To solve this issue, I designed two small libraries: *FriendlyTokenizer* and *EmbeddingRetriever*, both part of the `anthevec` package (for lack of a better name).
 FriendlyTokenizer is a wrapper around the BERT model tokeniser, which complements this tokeniser with a spaCy tokeniser.
 The spaCy tokeniser is used to create a "human" tokenisation (on the word level, as we generally expect).
 Then, the FriendlyTokenizer wrapper matches the BERT word pieces with the tokenisation done by spaCy.
 This is possible because the [HuggingFace transformers library](https://huggingface.co/docs/transformers/index) provides the span range to which each word piece corresponds.

 EmbeddingRetriever uses FriendlyTokenizer's correspondence between words and word pieces to piece together a vector from the different word pieces of which a word consists.
 To create this single vector, the average of all the word pieces is taken, or a combination of attention weights is used to create a weighted average.
 It is also possible to ask for the vector on a specific layer, or to take an average across multiple layers.
+You can also retrieve the [*token* embedding](https://anthe.sevenants.net/post/bert-token-embeddings) (the vector [without position or segment information](https://anthe.sevenants.net/post/bert-static-embeddings)) for a specific word.

 Note: The [*token\_to\_chars*](https://huggingface.co/docs/transformers/main_classes/tokenizer\#transformers.BatchEncoding.token_to_chars) method, which these libraries use, is only available for models which have a "fast" tokeniser.
 This limits the applicability of FriendlyTokenizer to only those models which have a fast tokeniser available.
 Fast tokenisers are written in Rust, while non-fast tokenisers are purely Pythonic.